 He has been guest conductor of the BBC National Orchestra of Wales and the BBC Symphony Orchestra.
-He has worked with the English National Opera, the Canadian Opera, Glyndebourne Festival Opera company and The Metropolitan Opera of New York.
+He/She has worked with the English National Opera, the Canadian Opera, Glyndebourne Festival Opera company and The Metropolitan Opera of New York.
 It has also participated in international Spring Music Festival in Prague and Berliner Festspiele with the Berlin Philharmonic.

 Its repertoire, it is precise to emphasize dedication to the music of the 20th century.
-He has to his credit with the first comprehensive recording of the camera work and small orchestral Ensemble by Arnold Schönberg and the premiere of works of Taverner, Birstwhistle, Hans-Werner Henze or Hamilton.
+He/She has to his credit with the first comprehensive recording of the camera work and small orchestral Ensemble by Arnold Schönberg and the premiere of works of Taverner, Birstwhistle, Hans-Werner Henze or Hamilton.

 His career has been awarded several prizes, among them: the Edison Award (1973), the Grand Prix du Disque (1977), the Caecilia Prize (1981) and the record international critics (1982) for his recording of the opera King Priam of Michael Tippett.